kkps-d/button-board-win32-helper/README.md

 - [ ] Implement loops to poll for:
   - [ ] Audio device peak meters
   - [ ] Audio session peak meters
-- [ ] Add to API documentation:
+- [x] Add to API documentation:
-  - [ ] Audio device add/remove update
+  - [x] Audio device add/remove update
-  - [ ] Audio device mute status update
+  - [x] Audio device mute status update
-  - [ ] Audio session mute status update
+  - [x] Audio session mute status update
-- [ ] Change to API documentation:
+- [x] Change to API documentation:
-  - [ ] Add `receiveAudioSessionUpdates` to `WinAudioDevice`.
+  - [x] Add `receiveAudioSessionUpdates` to `WinAudioDevice`.
 We may not be interested in getting updates for the device that is not active
-- [ ] Add VS project to Git
 - [ ] Try to get Github Actions working to:
   - [ ] Build the executable
   - [ ] Do releases